Skip to content

 • Verify any claimed client relationships

-• Check business registration records
+• Check business registration records in their jurisdiction

-Red Flag #7: Vague About Their Actual Services
+Red Flag 7: Vague About Their Actual Services

 “We’ll handle everything.”
 “We use proprietary methods to get you work.”
-“Our secret strategies can’t be discussed until you sign.”
+“Our strategies can’t be discussed until you sign.”

-What legitimate agencies explain: How they submit models for castings, what their client relationships look like, their process for developing new talent, what support you’ll receive, and realistic timelines for getting work.
+What legitimate agencies explain: How they submit models for castings, what their client relationships look like, their process for developing new talent, what support you’ll receive, and realistic timelines.
 None of this is secret.
+For more on what professional agencies actually do, read our complete guide to how modeling agencies work.

-Red Flag #8: Commission Rates Above 20 Percent
+Red Flag 8: Commission Above 20 Percent

-Learn more in our guide on modeling agency fees and commissions.
+For detailed information on fair fee structures, see our guide on modeling agency fees and commissions.

-Red Flag #9: They Want Account or Content Ownership
+Red Flag 9: They Want Account or Content Ownership

 • Contracts claiming ownership of content you create

-• “Work for hire” language that transfers intellectual property
+• “Work for hire” language that transfers intellectual property to the agency

 • Requests for account login credentials they control